Promenade Pop‑ups

 Introducing Promenade Pop‑ups at Waterfront Park!

-Friends of Waterfront Park is excited to announce the first year of Promenade Pop-Ups at Waterfront Park, featuring eight local businesses this summer.
-These pop-ups add to the rich tapestry of businesses already thriving along the historic waterfront, creating an even more vibrant and diverse destination.
-Support local businesses and explore all the unique offerings at Waterfront Park.
-Meet skilled artisans and creators crafting diverse products, including handmade body care items, Native American jewelry, culturally reflective apparel, paintings, pottery, and more.
-Check out the pop-up vendors below, open daily!
+Friends of Waterfront Park was excited to launch the first year of Promenade Pop-Ups at Waterfront Park, featuring eight local businesses in the summer of 2024, which ran from July 12th through September 29th.
+These pop-ups added to the rich tapestry of businesses already thriving along the historic waterfront, creating an even more vibrant and diverse destination.
+This program helped visitors support local businesses and explore all the unique offerings at Waterfront Park.
+Pop-up vendors included skilled artisans and creators crafting diverse products, including handmade body care items, Native American jewelry, culturally reflective apparel, paintings, pottery, and more.

 Visit the Seattle Historic Waterfront Association’s website to learn more about all the local businesses located along the waterfront.
 Travel around Seattle’s Downtown and to Waterfront Park with the free Waterfront Shuttle for easy access to the entire waterfront and neighboring cultural districts like the International District.